 The current plan is under review for updating in 2021

 This very comprehensive Lake Management Plan (LMP) started with a committee in May 2004 that included Carol Russell, Elaine Burbidge, George Legate, Diane Dennis Rock and Helen Perkins.
-The purpose of the LMP is to identify the significant social, natural and physical features that make the three lakes (Halls Lake, Big Hawk Lake and Little Hawk Lake) and surrounding areas a desirable place for people to live, visit and earn a sustainable livelihood.
-The report took over two years to complete and recommends a series of actions that will ensure the long-term sustainability and healthy existence of the three lakes for future generations.
-As a living document the understanding has been that it will continue to evolve over time as individual circumstances and issues occur and new information becomes available.
+The purpose of the LMP is to identify the significant social, natural and physical features of our three lakes (Halls Lake, Big Hawk Lake and Little Hawk Lake) The report recommends a series of actions that will ensure the long-term sustainability and healthy existence of the three lakes for future generations.
 As outlined in the document, it needs to be regularly reviewed and to that end we are seeking volunteers who would be interested in doing so.
-Please email email@example.com for more information and if you are interested in helping out with this
+Please email firstname.lastname@example.org for more information and if you are interested in helping out with this

 Learn more about how to stay safe and protect the people and places you love by accessing the information available here:

 And remember in case of an emergency, call 911, making sure you and/or renters know your property address.

 Halls and Hawk Lakes are situated on the Canadian Shield with shallow acidic soils and granite substrata.

 • The lakes are oligotrophic; characterized by clear, cold deep waters with low nutrient concentrations, low productivity, high oxygen concentrations dominated by cold water species such as lake trout

 • Many residents have noticed an increase in algae growth